Bike lanes and sidewalks were added to 121st Street South from C Street South to State Route 7 during a project that started

 About the Project

-The road shoulders will be widened to accommodate paved bike lanes, curbs, gutters, sidewalks and landscaping.
+The road shoulders were widened to accommodate paved bike lanes, curbs, gutters, sidewalks and landscaping.

-A marked crosswalk with a pedestrian-activated flashing beacon will be added approximately 50 feet west of the Pierce Transit transfer station.
+A marked crosswalk with a pedestrian-activated flashing beacon was added approximately 50 feet west of the Pierce Transit transfer station.

-Street lights will also be added, along with an enclosed storm drainage system and stormwater treatment facilities.
+Street lights were also added, along with an enclosed storm drainage system and stormwater treatment facilities.

-From mid-July to mid-August, crews installed the enclosed storm drainage system.
-Crews installed the curbs, gutters, and sidewalks from mid-August to mid-September.
+From mid-July to mid-August 2020, crews installed the enclosed storm drainage system.
+Crews installed the curbs, gutters, and sidewalks from mid-August to mid-September 2020.

 Crews paved the roadway the week of Sept.
-28. In early October, crews will clean up the site, add landscaping, activate the flashing beacon, and stripe the road, crosswalk and bike lanes.
-The street lights will be installed later in October.
+28, 2020.
+Through mid-October 2020, crews cleaned up the site, added landscaping, and striped the road and bike lanes.

 The project’s contractor is Axum General Construction Inc. The construction cost is approximately $821,000.
 This project is funded with federal Surface Transportation Program (Urban) funds and County Road Funds.